Merv Leitch: Political career

 Premier Lougheed promoted Leitch to the Provincial Treasurer portfolio in 1975.
 He held that portfolio while running for his third term in office in the 1979 Alberta general election.
 He would drop a significant share of his popular vote but still win his district with a landslide.
 The opposition candidates failed to make any gains.
 Leitch was appointed to the Minister of Energy and Natural Resources portfolio and held that until he retired from provincial politics at dissolution of the legislature in 1982.

 Late life

+Leitch died on 30 June, 1990, following a battle with cancer.

-Leitch died at the end of June 1990.
-With the support and direction of former Premier Peter Lougheed and other friends, The University of Calgary created a lecture series, now the Merv Leitch Q.C.
+In recognition of his contributions to the legal and political field in Alberta, Peter Lougheed and the University of Calgary created a lecture series, now the Merv Leitch Q.C.
 Memorial Visiting Chair, in his honor.
 Every year a new person is designated as a visiting chair in the University of Calgary Faculty of Law to give lectures in his honor; the lecture is also given at his alma mater, the University of Alberta.
 These have been chiefly within the fields of natural resource and constitutional law.
 Annual scholarships for law students in their second and third years at each of the Universities of Calgary and Alberta is also awarded in his honor.